- The Power to Affect Change with Website Giving

 - to sell products (everything from stoves to pukka shell necklaces)

-- to sell services (accounting, medical, house painting – we DO something for you)
+- services for sale (accounting, medical, house painting – we DO something for you)

 - to sell a message: advocacy groups, not-for-profits, political candidates – all trying to sell you on their “message” to vote, donate, support, volunteer or contribute in some other way – even by spreading the message by word of mouth.